This is a first impressions review of the newest Fujifilm camera in 2018:

 In this camera, the phase autofocus across the sensor calculates the phase difference for the vertical, horizontal component and for each pixel.

-Thus, each area of autofocus consists of 60 information sources, and is not considered as one sensor.
+Each area of autofocus consists of 60 information sources, and is not considered as one sensor.

 The sensitivity of autofocus in low light conditions was increased to -1 EV.